 At this stage, it’s also worth looking at the example of Revolut, the UK challenger bank.
 Their platform does allow you to purchase cryptocurrencies, but after ongoing a strong authentication process to create your initial account.

-Essentially, this is an invisible layer of security, which helps you mitigate risk without affecting user experience.
-Here is how it works with our Sense platform:
+They is to create an invisible layer of security, which helps you mitigate risk without affecting user experience.
+Here is how it works with SEON:

-The data enrichment part might need some explanation.
-We have full guide on data enrichment here, but the key takeaway is that you can use digital footprint to answer dozens of questions, such as:
+Data enrichment is the process of getting more info about your users, without asking them for it.
+We have a full guide on data enrichment here, but the key takeaway is that you can use the digital footprint to answer dozens of questions, such as:

 - Is the user really in the location they say they are?